Cornwall Healthy Schools Training

 Learner Participation Awards Day

-This event is for Cornwall Educational Institutions who have achieved a Learner Participation Award this academic year.
+This event is for Cornwall schools and academies who have achieved a Learner Participation Award in this academic year.
 Being held in the Council Chambers at New County Hall, each institution is invited to present to their peers about the great things their Learner Participation forum has accomplished.
-They will then be awarded with their School Council Award to take back to school.
-There may even be the opportunity for a Q & A session with a Cornwall Councillor!
+They will then be awarded with their Learner Participation Award and have an opportunity for a Q & A session!

 For more information about how to attain a Learner Participation award, please contact us